sculptures • permaculture • primitive technology • kayaking • links • index • about

 Hybrid bags:

-• Western Mountaineering Linelite: esteemed company; lightest & most compact hybrid; needs modifications to work optimally; no hood; sewn through construction; no zipper; suitable for summer only; narrow footbox (big people won't be able to pull it up to walk.
-It's barely big enough for my lean 6' & 165lb build) NOTE: If interested in a Linelite, you'll have to look for used as it is no longer being made.
+• Western Mountaineering Linelite: esteemed USA made company; lightest & most compact hybrid; needs modifications to work optimally; no hood; sewn through construction; no zipper; suitable for summer only; narrow footbox (big people won't be able to pull it up to walk.
+It's barely big enough for my lean 5'-11' & 150lb build) NOTE: If interested in a Linelite, you'll have to look for used as it is no longer being made.

 What temperature rating?
 Temperature ratings are to assist in making a decision within a single manufacturers line of bags.
 And then, they are only rough guidelines assuming ideal conditions.
 Temperature ratings can not be used reliably to compare different manufacturers nor the extent of each individuals metabolism.
 The best way to compare warmth when comparing different brands is to look at the loft.
 If the bags have the same general construction, shape and girth, the bag with the most loft will be warmer.
 Most quality bag makers will list the loft in their spec sheet.
 To measure your own, fluff up the bag as much as possible, lay it out on a flat surface then measure the height.
 Just as an example, down mummy bags with 4" of loft will generally be rated to around 30°.

-Though generally considered a piece of gear for serious mountaineers, a VBL can serve a self-supporter equally as well.
-They prevent evaporative cooling & keep body moisture out of the bags insulation where it can accumulate…adding weight & robbing warmth.
-Rather than a conventional VBL though, which is just a bag that can't be used for much else...wear light weight rain gear or better yet, one of the most versatile pieces of gear a self-supporter can carry; a poncho.
+Though generally considered a piece of gear for serious mountaineers in subfreezing temps, a VBL can serve a self-supporter equally as well.
+They prevent evaporative cooling & keep body moisture out of the bags insulation where it can accumulate adding weight & robbing warmth.
+Rather than a conventional VBL though, which is just a bag that can't be used for much else...wear light weight non-breathable rain gear or better yet, one of the most versatile pieces of gear a self-supporter can carry; a poncho.
 A poncho will cover the most crucial parts of your body; the core & head.
-If even more warmth is wanted, wear left over food bags on your feet...or your gore-tex socks if they are dry.
+Large plastic leaf bags work too as do plastic garment & dry cleaning bags.
+Though I typically don't use a VBL on my body, my feet tend to chill easily so use them there frequently.
+Left over food bags work beautifully here.
+A small rubberband around the ankles keeps the bags on.
+The bags can go against bare skin with socks over, or the bags over the socks.
+I find the latter to be more comfortable.
+Last thing: Very effective, yes.
+Just be prepared for a stench akin to days old road kill when you pull the bags off your feet.

-Remember too that if using a bivy, it can add several degrees warmth and regardless of shelter type...you can easily boost the temperature rating of a bag by wearing clothes inside.
+Remember too that using a bivy can add several degrees warmth and regardless of shelter type...you can easily boost the temperature rating of a bag by wearing clothes inside.
 In addition to clothes, you can add even more warmth by wearing a vapor barrier liner (VBL)(see description at right).

-Relief from within the warm cocoon... frequent male-urinators will appreciate the benefits of a Gatorade bottle.
+Relief from within the warm cocoon.
+Frequent urinators will appreciate the benefits of a Gatorade bottle.
 Steady hands and total cerebral focus mandatory.

 • try to eat a filling & warm dinner meal that will release energy slowly